ChukwudiKeke/MyHW/README.md

 add a smoothed curve to show seasonality and long term trend label plot well for easy interpretation by viewers
-Add reference line to highlight the arrest of Freddie Gray
+Add reference line to highlight the arrest of Freddie Gray Move the legend to the bottom of plot